 5. Changes in Speech

-Teeth play a key role in how you pronounce certain sounds.
+Teeth play a crucial role in pronunciation.

 • Slurred speech

-• Difficulty pronouncing words
+• Difficulty pronouncing certain words

 • Whistling sounds